rmander-89/breezy-hubspot-sa-poc/README.md

 ```
 ---

-This section explains the data model designed for Breezy, why each object exists, how the associations work and how this structure supports Breezy’s hardware, SaaS and usage driven business.
+This section explains the data model designed for Breezy, why each object exists, how the associations work and how this structure supports Breezy’s hardware + SaaS business model.
 The design keeps the Contact as the single source of truth, with all other objects organised around it.

 ## **1. Core Object Model and Ownership**